microsoft/IgniteTheTour/DEV - Building your Applications for the Cloud/DEV10/README.md

 App Service allows us to run multiple instances of an application and it will load balance traffic across the running instances.
 This allows our application to be highly available within a region.

-Presenter notes:
-* The demo is to deploy Product Service to Azure App Service with VS Code.
-However, if you are more comfortable with .NET, use the Inventory Service with VS Code or Visual Studio.
-There are also Dockerfiles included with each project; you can also do the demo with Azure Container Registry and Web Apps for Containers.

 #### Azure Storage static websites

 The frontend of our application is a React single page application with no server executable code.
 While we can serve static websites from Azure App Service, it is more efficient to use the new Static Websites feature of Azure Blob Storage.